OpenCyphal/pycyphal/docs/pages/demo.rst

 defined in the standard DSDL namespace ``uavcan.register``.
 This means that other nodes on the network can reconfigure our demo application via UAVCAN directly, without the need to resort to any secondary management interfaces.
-This is equally true for software nodes like our demo application and hardware nodes like embedded devices.
+This is equally true for software nodes like our demo application and deeply embedded hardware nodes.

 Poking the application using Yakut